0xpinara/demo-vfix/backend/README.md

 All routes are currently under `/api/...` (chat feedback uses `/api/chat/feedback`).
 Future versions: `/api/v2/…`.

+## Chat Session and Message Endpoints
+- `POST /api/chat/sessions` — create a new chat session.
+Body: optional `title`.
+- `GET /api/chat/sessions` — list chat sessions for the authenticated user (sorted by created_at descending, limit 50 by default).
+- `GET /api/chat/sessions/{session_id}` — get a chat session with all its messages (decrypted).
+- `PUT /api/chat/sessions/{session_id}` — update a session (title, problem_solved, technician_dispatched).
+- `DELETE /api/chat/sessions/{session_id}` — delete a session and all its messages.
+- `POST /api/chat/sessions/{session_id}/messages` — add a message to a session.
+Body: `role` ("user" or "assistant"), optional `content`, optional `images` (array of base64 strings).

+**Note:** All messages are encrypted at rest using Fernet encryption.
+Content and images are automatically encrypted when saved and decrypted when retrieved.

 ## Chat Feedback Endpoints
 - `POST /api/chat/feedback` — create or update feedback for a chat session.
 Body: `session_id` (string), `rating` (1-5), optional `comment`, optional `session_title`.
 - `GET /api/chat/feedback/{session_id}` — fetch feedback for the current user and chat session.